borntofrappe/game-development/00 Pong/Pong 2/README.md

 end
 ```

-In this instance pressing the character `esc` is used as a signal to quite the window.
+In this instance pressing the escape key is used as a signal to quit the window.

-Refer to [KeyConstant](https://love2d.org/wiki/KeyConstant) for a list of the possible keys.